ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 - Error code: `malformed` (The request could not be parsed).

 Clients SHOULD treat 500 and 503 HTTP status code responses as transient failures and MAY retry the same request without modification at a later date.

-Note that in the case of a 503 response, the Transparency Service MAY include a `Retry-After` header field per {{RFC9110}} in order to request a minimum time for the client to wait before retrying the request.
+Note that in the case of any error response, the Transparency Service MAY include a `Retry-After` header field per {{RFC9110}} in order to request a minimum time for the client to wait before retrying the request.
 In the absence of this header field, this document does not specify a minimum.

 ## Mandatory